PASSIONATELY CURIOUS

 Download File

-• I can describe the nature of Cephid Variables
+• I can describe the process of fusion and conditions required for it to happen

-• I can outline the process that results in a Type IA Supernova
+• I can calculate the energy released in a fusion reaction

-• I can describe the value of a “standard candle” in making measurements about distance
+• I can describe the life cycle of a star

 File Type: pdf